wojnys/REACT-TODO-APP/ReadMe.md

     indicate as host

 -p
-    indicates as port
+    indicate as port

 -U
-    indicates as User
+    indicate as User

 ## How to run NODE JS SERVER
 - npm run dev